stephenjohnlimb/boot/BitnamiKafkaHelm.md

 I had imagined that setting the values with `--set externalAccess.service.loadBalancerIPS={'192.168.64.90'}` would be applied everywhere. **But clearly not**.

-So I will now use my own `customValues.yaml` file - well actually modify the one from the chart.
+So I will now use my own [`customValues.yaml`](src/main/helm/kafka/customValues.yaml) file - well actually I modified the one from the chart.

 Now maybe this is just my naivety/inexperience - but to a newcomer this is not obvious!
 Nor is how to debug it.
 But having done this sort of stuff for 30 year or more - it's not a surprise, you just have to be patient and